A Comparative Review of the Rattle GUI for R

 Generated R Code

-Rattle uses classic R code, rarely using newer tools such as the tidyverse packages.
-Since Rattle is focused on machine learning, you might expect it to take advantage of newer packages in that area, such as tidymodels, caret or mlr, but it doesn’t.
-That means Rattle is missing useful features such as model tuning or cross-validation.
-But it also means that its code is very simple to use and understand.
+Rattle uses tidyverse code in combination with classic R code.
+Since Rattle is focused on machine learning, you might expect it to take advantage of newer packages in that area, such as tidymodels, caret, or mlr, but it doesn’t.
+That means Rattle is missing useful features such as model tuning or most cross-validation methods.
+But it also means its code is very simple to use and understand.

 # The following variable selections have been noted.